tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

   *Last but not least*, most instructions of the binary are encrypted, they are decrypted just before executing and are immediately encrypted later, so we cannot [unpack](https://www.cs.arizona.edu/people/debray/Publications/static-unpacking.pdf) it in the [classical sense](http://ftp.cs.wisc.edu/paradyn/papers/Roundy12Packers.pdf).
 The code [formal approximation](https://en.wikipedia.org/wiki/Abstract_interpretation) using [phase semantics](https://www.cs.arizona.edu/people/debray/Publications/metamorphic.pdf) works but its result is trivial: the fixed point is too coarse to analyze on.
 More relaxed approaches based on code [phases](https://www.semanticscholar.org/paper/Reverse-Engineering-Self-Modifying-Code-Unpacker-Debray-Patel/01e90e360114da419a98591c2b58ec54154d6a0b/pdf) or [waves](https://hal.inria.fr/hal-01257908/file/codisasm.pdf) cannot apply since they require that the code must be "stable" at some execution point.
 Recently, some authors classify such technique of code packing into [type VI](http://s3.eurecom.fr/docs/oakland15_packing.pdf), the most sophisticated class of binary code packers.

-  These properties make difficult for direct dynamic/concolic/static analysis, this binary is a good counterexample which invalidates hypothesis in current automated code deobfuscation approaches.
+  These properties make difficult for direct dynamic/concolic/static analysis, this binary is a fine counterexample which invalidates hypothesis in current automated code deobfuscation methods.
 Low-hanging fruit approaches, e.g. black-box attack on counting number of executed instructions, seems not feasible: there is volume of more than 2.7 billion instructions must be passed before reaching the first "input sensitive" comparison

 ## Workaround

-  The binary has 4 sections, all are marked as executable, writable and executable (how evil it is :-)).
-The section `.frisk0` is simply an ID of all GreHack's binaries, so we are not surprise.
+  The binary has 4 sections, all are marked as executable, writable and executable, how evil it is >:).
+The section `.frisk0` seems only an ID of all GreHack's binaries, so we are not surprise.
 The binary starts from `0x402000` which is also the entry point, no TLS callback trick is applied, as confirmed by both Reven and IDA.

   Several first instructions are not interesting, for example, ones at `0x402008` and `0x402013` are calls to `GetStdHandle`, there is also a call `WriteFile` at `0x40202c`, and a call `ReadFile` at `0x402042`.
-They simply print the strings `Welcome!` and `Password?`, then reads password from the standard input.
+They print the strings `Welcome!` and `Password?`, then reads password from the standard input.

   ![Synchronization between REVEN-Axion and IDA Pro](./reven_sync_idapro.png)